platformio/platformio-core/docs/plus/unit-testing.rst

 Workflow
 --------

 1. Create PlatformIO project using :ref:`cmd_init` command.
-For Local Unit Testing (on the host machine), need to use :ref:`platform_native`.
+For Desktop Unit Testing (on the host machine), need to use :ref:`platform_native`.

    .. code-block:: ini